University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-2. Reflect on project management principles and apply them to the game development domain.
+2. Apply Agile project management principles and relevant frameworks to games development and software engineering.
 (D.1)

 Course intended learning outcomes (CILOs)